Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

     $ mpicc -O3 -o forces.x forces.c -lm

-Alternative build lines for difference platforms can be found in the ``build_forces.sh`` file in the same directory.
+Alternative build lines for different platforms can be found in the ``build_forces.sh`` file in the same directory.

 Calling Script